acyclics/ENGG1340_Group98/README.md

 Number of cashiers:      `25`

 Do you know the average spending of each customer and cost of each cashier?
 (YES / NO): `YES`

 Average spending of customers:     `200`

 Cost of each cashier:              `500`

 ********************* The following is the results of each simulation *********************

-Number of cashiers:      1         Number of served customers:      336
-Number of cashiers:      2         Number of served customers:      663
-Number of cashiers:      3         Number of served customers:      958
-Number of cashiers:      4         Number of served customers:      990
-Number of cashiers:      5         Number of served customers:      991
-Number of cashiers:      6         Number of served customers:      991
-Number of cashiers:      7         Number of served customers:      991
-Number of cashiers:      8         Number of served customers:      991
-Number of cashiers:      9         Number of served customers:      991
-Number of cashiers:      10        Number of served customers:      991
-Number of cashiers:      11        Number of served customers:      991
-Number of cashiers:      12        Number of served customers:      991
-Number of cashiers:      13        Number of served customers:      991
-Number of cashiers:      14        Number of served customers:      991
-Number of cashiers:      15        Number of served customers:      991
-Number of cashiers:      16        Number of served customers:      991
-Number of cashiers:      17        Number of served customers:      991
-Number of cashiers:      18        Number of served customers:      991
-Number of cashiers:      19        Number of served customers:      991
-Number of cashiers:      20        Number of served customers:      991
-Number of cashiers:      21        Number of served customers:      991
-Number of cashiers:      22        Number of served customers:      991
-Number of cashiers:      23        Number of served customers:      991
-Number of cashiers:      24        Number of served customers:      991
-Number of cashiers:      25        Number of served customers:      991

-The recommended number of cashiers: 25
+Number of cashiers:      1         Number of served customers:      321
+Number of cashiers:      2         Number of served customers:      678
+Number of cashiers:      3         Number of served customers:      952
+Number of cashiers:      4         Number of served customers:      988
+Number of cashiers:      5         Number of served customers:      988
+Number of cashiers:      6         Number of served customers:      988
+Number of cashiers:      7         Number of served customers:      988
+Number of cashiers:      8         Number of served customers:      988
+Number of cashiers:      9         Number of served customers:      988
+Number of cashiers:      10        Number of served customers:      988
+Number of cashiers:      11        Number of served customers:      988
+Number of cashiers:      12        Number of served customers:      988
+Number of cashiers:      13        Number of served customers:      988
+Number of cashiers:      14        Number of served customers:      988
+Number of cashiers:      15        Number of served customers:      988
+Number of cashiers:      16        Number of served customers:      988
+Number of cashiers:      17        Number of served customers:      988
+Number of cashiers:      18        Number of served customers:      988
+Number of cashiers:      19        Number of served customers:      988
+Number of cashiers:      20        Number of served customers:      988
+Number of cashiers:      21        Number of served customers:      988
+Number of cashiers:      22        Number of served customers:      988
+Number of cashiers:      23        Number of served customers:      988
+Number of cashiers:      24        Number of served customers:      988
+Number of cashiers:      25        Number of served customers:      988

+The recommended number of cashiers: 4

+3.**THIRD TESTCASE**
+Number of customers:     `10`

+Number of cashiers:      `10`

+Do you know the average spending of each customer and cost of each cashier?
+(YES / NO): `YES`

+Average spending of customers:     `1000`

+Cost of each cashier:              `10`

+********************* The following is the results of each simulation *********************

+Number of cashiers:      1         Number of served customers:      10
+Number of cashiers:      2         Number of served customers:      10
+Number of cashiers:      3         Number of served customers:      10
+Number of cashiers:      4         Number of served customers:      10
+Number of cashiers:      5         Number of served customers:      10
+Number of cashiers:      6         Number of served customers:      10
+Number of cashiers:      7         Number of served customers:      10
+Number of cashiers:      8         Number of served customers:      10
+Number of cashiers:      9         Number of served customers:      10
+Number of cashiers:      10        Number of served customers:      10

+The recommended number of cashiers: 1